jimmylevell/crowd-overview/ObjectCounter/_Prerequisite_OpenCV_CUDA/Readme.md

 Output should look something like this:
 ![image](../../Documentation/NVCC-Version.png)

 Then it means you have CUDA installed.
-And in my case, it's CUDA 11.6.
-I will be swapping to CUDA 11.3 in the following steps.

-## Step 1: Change System Variables
+#### Step 1: Change System Variables
 Open the system variables by searching for "environment variables" in the windows search bar.
 Then click "Environment Variables" button and you should be able to see the user and system environment variables.

 Check if the env variable `CUDA_PATH` already exists, otherwise create a new variable.

-Change the content of the variable to the CUDA installation path.
-In this case, it's `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.6`.
+Change the path of the `CUDA_PATH` to point to the CUDA installation folder of the version you want to switch to.
+In this case, it's `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2`.

-## Step 3: Change System Paths
+#### Step 3: Change System Paths
 Ensure that within the PATH environment variable the selected CUDA version is the first entry.
-In this case, it's `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.6\[bin, libnvvp]`.
+In this case, it's `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\[bin, libnvvp]`.

-## Step 3: Check if succeed
+#### Step 3: Check if succeed
 Close all command prompt and open a new one.
 Then check the CUDA version again by entering the following command:
 ```bash
 nvcc --version
 ```

+The version should now be switched to the version you have selected within the ENV variables.